 - Finally organise them into a structured list, in whatever way works best for you, but make sure you are realistic.
 It is also really important that you then tick them off, cross them off or delete them when they are done.

-STEP THREE: As hard as it may be to do this when feeling overwhelmed, make some time for you to do something to nourish you – a bath, read a good book, take a walk – whatever makes you feel like you and like you are giving yourself a hug.
+As hard as it may be to do this when feeling overwhelmed, make some time for you to do something to nourish you – a bath, read a good book, take a walk – whatever makes you feel like you and like you are giving yourself a hug.
 This will help you then be able to tackle things.
 You cannot function effectively and have any resemblance of ‘being on it’ if you are running off depleted resources.
 Caring for yourself can be really flipping hard, but without it you will burn out, that’s why I’ve put together these 3 blogs to help you care for your needs.

 There are times that can leave you feeling totally submerged and unable to function.
 This is when you need to literally get up and do something physical to move you out of that place.
 I know you are probably thinking, ‘does she not get this, I have no time at all, how the hell can she be suggesting wasting it right now?!’
 I promise you, as counter-intuitive as it seems, stepping out of it will allow you to come back and regain some clarity.
 Whether it is doing some exercise that you love to release some of those feel good endorphin’s, going outside and paying attention to what you notice in the world around you (sounds, smells, noises etc), putting on your favourite music etc. Absorbing yourself momentarily in a physical activity will help to bring some clearer thinking.